Servlet Life Cycle

 init()

 Whenever a user invokes the URL associated with the particular servlet, the init() method is called.
-It is called only once and not each time there is a request.
+It is called only once, not each time a request is made.
 An instance of a servlet is created through the init() method.
 Each user request creates a new thread catering to GET and POST requests.

 service()